SEMICeu/CPSV/README.md

 The Core Public Service Vocabulary is a simplified, reusable and extensible data model that captures the fundamental characteristics of a service offered by public administration.

-The current version of the Core Public Service Vocabulary is [1.0.1](https://github.com/SEMICeu/CPSV/releases/tag/v1.0.1).
+The current version of the Core Public Service Vocabulary is [1.0.2](https://github.com/SEMICeu/CPSV/tree/master/releases/1.0.2).

-This specification was produced by the Core Vocabularies Working Group (Person Task Force), following the Process and Methodology for Developing Core Vocabularies, [https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/document/process-and-methodology-developing-core-vocabularies](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/document/process-and-methodology-developing-core-vocabularies).
-It has been reviewed by representatives of the Member States of the European Union, PSI publishers, and by other interested parties.
+This specification was originally produced to support [CPSV-AP](https://github.com/SEMICeu/CPSV-AP).
+Since the merging of the Catalogue of Services and the SEMIC activities the [Core Vocabularies](https://github.com/SEMICeu/Consolidated-Core-Vocabularies) have taken up this role.Therefore CPSV is no longer maintained in a standalone manner it only receives updates if changes occur in CPSV-AP which can not be expressed in the Core Vocabularies.

 ## Structure of the repository
 /releases: Core Public Service releases (1.00,2.00 etc), each release might have different distributions.